smudgelang/smudge/docs/tutorial/tutorial.rst

     }

 Inside the state machine's definition, there are one or more states separated by commas.
-The turnstyle example has 2 states called *locked* and *unlocked*.
+The turnstile example has 2 states called *locked* and *unlocked*.
 The initial state will be *locked* for this state machine.